cc-001/nyt-covid-19-plotter/README.md

 https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide

 the European Centre for Disease Prevention and Control.
-See their website for details, population data comes from that same download rather than from Wikipedia.
+See their website for details.
+Population data comes from that same download rather than from Wikipedia.

 **License/Attribution**